naamiinepal/xrayto3D-benchmark/README.md

 ```

 #### Prepare Datasets
-The instructions for downloading and processing datasets ...
+A separate repo for preprocessing data has been created [here](https://github.com/naamiinepal/XrayTo3DPreprocess).
+The instructions for downloading and processing datasets are described [here.](https://github.com/naamiinepal/XrayTo3DPreprocess/blob/main/workflow/readme.md)

 #### Usage
 ---